dhellmann/pymotw-3/source/queue/index.rst

 Sometimes the processing order of the items in a queue needs to be based on characteristics of those items, rather than just the order they are created or added to the queue.
-For example, print jobs from the payroll department may take precedence over a code listing printed by a developer.  ``PriorityQueue`` uses the sort order of the contents of the queue to decide which to retrieve.
+For example, print jobs from the payroll department may take precedence over a code listing that a developer wants to print.  ``PriorityQueue`` uses the sort order of the contents of the queue to decide which item to retrieve.

 .. literalinclude:: queue_priority.py
    :caption:
    :start-after: #end_pymotw_header

-This example has multiple threads consuming the jobs, which are be processed based on the priority of items in the queue at the time ``get()`` was called.
+This example has multiple threads consuming the jobs, which are processed based on the priority of items in the queue at the time ``get()`` was called.
 The order of processing for items added to the queue while the consumer threads are running depends on thread